ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

   bit, to trap access to the RAS ERR and RAS ERX registers from lower ELs.
   This flag is disabled by default.

-- ``OPENSSL_DIR``: This flag is used to provide the installed openssl directory path on the host machine which is used to build certificate generation and firmware encryption tool.
+- ``OPENSSL_DIR``: This option is used to provide the path to a directory on the host machine where a custom installation of OpenSSL is located, which is used to build the certificate generation, firmware encryption and FIP tools.
+If this option is not set, the default OS installation will be used.

 - ``USE_SP804_TIMER``: Use the SP804 timer instead of the Generic Timer for functions that wait for an arbitrary time length (udelay and mdelay).
 The